My dad died on Father’s Day

 - A 17-year old girl without a father is an aberration.

-He came up behind me, asking if I was William Breazeale’s daughter.
-My book slipped out of my hands when I jumped up, sending my notes flying in all directions.
+The surgeon came up behind me, asking if I was William Breazeale’s daughter.
+My book slipped out of my hands when I jumped up, and my notes went flying.
 We both watched in silence as the pages drifted to the ground.
 I looked up at him and tried to smile.
 He didn’t smile back.

 “The surgery went well.
 There were no major issues.
-But we did find cancer in his pancreas that has spread to his liver.”
+But we did find cancer in his pancreas and, unfortunately, it has spread to his liver.”

 I slammed the door behind me, and his head shot up.
 He hated it when I slammed the door.
-“Sorry, dad!”
-Did I wake you?
-God, Sorry.
+“Shit, sorry dad, did I wake you up?”
+I wasn’t thinking.
 How are you feeling?”

 I cringed every time I asked him that.
 What the hell was he going to say?
 “I feel amazing.
 That last can of Ensure you shot into my veins tasted fantastic and is digesting perfectly.
-I’ve been tortured for the past hour because I’m too weak to make it to the bathroom.
+And I’ve had to go to the bathroom for the past two hours, but I’m too weak to stand up.
 Other than that, I feel great.”